-Origination Fee: A loan origination fee is deducted at disbursement of each installment of the loan.
-The percentage varies depending on when the loan is first disbursed.
+Origination Fee: A loan origination fee is deducted at the disbursement of each installment of the loan.
 For loans with a first disbursement on or after Oct.
-1, 2017 and before Oct.
-1, 2018, the rate is 4.264 percent.
+1, 2020, and before Oct.
+1, 2023, the fee is 4.228%.

 How to Apply

 A credit check will be conducted once you begin the loan application process.
-If you were initially denied the Parent PLUS loan but have since qualified by obtaining an endorser or documenting extenuating circumstances, you will also be required to complete PLUS Counseling.
-This can be completed through StudentLoans.gov.
+If you were initially denied the Parent PLUS loan but have since qualified by obtaining an endorser or documenting extenuating circumstances, you will also be required to complete PLUS Counseling through StudentAid.gov.

 Repayment begins 60 days after the last disbursement of the loan.
 However, repayment can be deferred while the student is enrolled at least half-time and for an additional 6-month grace period after the student graduates.
 Payments are made to your Direct Loan servicer [link to Graduation and Repayment] each month.
 The minimum payment is $50, but that amount will likely be higher depending on the total amount borrowed.